Open-EO/openeo-web-editor/README.md

     * Development: Run the development server by executing `npm start`.
     * Deployment: Build the project by executing `npm run build`.
 Afterwards upload the content of the `dist` folder to your server.

-### Breaking changes

-* Please note that in v0.9.8 and v0.9.9 the config file structure has changed slightly.
-  You need to add the new `basemaps` property to your config file.
-Otherwise, you won't see a basemap any more.

 ### Query Parameters

 You can use some query parameters to set initial state to the Editor.